dekoza/mtgpl/NPH.rst

 :mtgtip:`Surgical Extraction<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/c/dca7e072-edb5-4f7e-bdec-a3a393053c80.jpg?1562882025|https://scryfall.com/card/nph/74/surgical-extraction?utm_source=api>`
    (|mana_bp| can be paid with either |mana_b| or 2 life.)

    Choose target card in a graveyard other than a basic land card.
 Search its owner's graveyard, hand, and library for any number of cards with the same name as that card and exile them.
-Then that player shuffles their library.
+Then that player shuffles.

 :mtgtip:`Toxic Nim<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/8/5823990c-8d40-4352-8d34-74332934adb2.jpg?1562877774|https://scryfall.com/card/nph/75/toxic-nim?utm_source=api>`